knbknb/ai-system-roles/EXAMPLE.md

 This way:

+- No shell commands are issued without your consent.
-- I don't overwrite any pre-existing `ROLE` variable (I might have set it before, and I don't want to lose its previous value).
+- We don't overwrite any pre-existing `ROLE` variable (I might have set it before, and I don't want to lose its previous value).
-- I don't needlessly fill my environment with variables.
+- We don't needlessly fill the shell environment with variables that might not be used, or trip us up later.

 ## My Personal Usage

-I use these prompts/roles mainly for software development tasks:
+I use these prompts/roles mainly for these tasks:

+1. **Interacting with LLMs via the Browser**: Classic mode of interaction with LLMs such as ChatGPT.
-1. **GitHub Copilot Chat:** Tweak Copilot's suggestions by selecting some lines of code in your editor.
+2. **GitHub Copilot Chat:** Tweak Copilot's suggestions by selecting some lines of code in your editor.
 Call `find-role`, pick a prompt, copy it.
 Paste the prompt into the GitHub Copilot Chat Extension for VSCode and press enter.
 GitHub Copilot will explain, rewrite, or work with  the code lines in `#selection`, _according to your prompt_.
-2. **`llm` cli tool**: I often use these prompts together with Simon Willison's [`llm`](https://github.com/simonw/llm/) command-line tool.
+3. **`llm` cli tool**: I often use these prompts together with Simon Willison's [`llm`](https://github.com/simonw/llm/) command-line tool.
 I can call `llm` with
    `llm gpt-4o "$ROLE 'prompt text'"`.
    This is a great, simple way to interact with AI systems from the command line, and for me was the basis for more complex scripts.
-3. **Interacting with Llama models**: The [Perplexity API endpoints](https://docs.perplexity.ai/docs/model-cards)  offer access to fine-tuned variants of Meta's important family of models, the [Llama models](https://github.com/meta-llama/).
-Sometimes I use my `explore_perplexity_api.py`  script  to interact with those Llama LLMs.
-I call `explore_perplexity_api.py` with the `--role` option.
-See example below, or see my [perplexity-api-search](https://github.com/knbknb/perplexity-api-search) for details.

 The scripts then set the `ROLE` environment variable to the role that I want to use.
 Here I use the role labeled _"Education,"CS Bootcamp Instructor"_.
-This can significantly change the output of the AI system:
+This can significantly change the output of the AI system.

 ## Illustrated Example of a Terminal Session